Mark L. Wygoda, Head

 Students may take courses at McNeese State University in order to be eligible for the clinical phase of certain associate or baccalaureate professional programs not affiliated with the university.
 Each professional school has control of its admission procedures and policies, and admission to clinical training is on a competitive basis.
 McNeese State University, therefore, has no role in or control over the selection and admission of students in these professional schools.

-Each student should study carefully the precise requirements of the professional school of his or her choice and, if simultaneously pursuing a degree at McNeese State University, should make sure that all of the professional school's prerequisites also are included in their degree plan.
-The Department of Biological and Environmental Sciences will assist students in making course selections; however, students should be aware that ultimate determination of course equivalency rests solely with the professional school.
+Each student should study carefully the precise requirements of the professional school of his or her choice and, if simultaneously pursuing a degree at McNeese State University, should make sure that all of the professional school’s prerequisites also are included in their degree plan.
+The Department of Biology and Health Sciences will assist students in making course selections; however, students should be aware that ultimate determination of course equivalency rests solely with the professional school.

-Each student majoring in the Department of Biology and Health Sciences must earn no grade lower than a "C" in all courses taught within the Department of Biology and Health Sciences and must meet all graduation requirements listed in the Graduation Requirements section located in the Academic Regulations section of this catalog.
+Each student majoring or minoring in the Department of Biology and Health Sciences must earn no grade lower than a “C” in all courses taught within the Department of Biology and Health Sciences and must meet all graduation requirements listed in the Graduation Requirements section located in the Academic Regulations section of this catalog.

 In selecting electives, a student must take into consideration the degree requirements which state that he or she must earn at least 40 semester hours in courses numbered above 300, and at least 12 of these hours must be in his or her major subject.